sheilaanguiano/notes/react.md

 #### Introducing React
 React is a JavaScript library for building user interfaces.It introduces  a more efficent and flexible way of building organizing and mantaining your user interface code (UI) code.

-One of the main venefits of working with React, is that it lets you build your application's UI by breaking it up into small reusable pieces of code called **components**
+One of the main benefits of working with React, is that it lets you build your application's UI by breaking it up into small reusable pieces of code called **components**

-The other big benefit is that React leeps your application's data or state and UI in-sync and can efficiently update your UI when data changes.
+The other big benefit is that React lets your application's data or state and UI in-sync and can efficiently update your UI when data changes.

 #### Add React to a Project
 There is two common ways to install and get set up with React:
 * Create React App
 * CDN

-Create React App was built by developers at Facebook to help save you from the time consuming setup amd configuration that building a react application normally requires.There acan be a lot of moving parts, from third party libraries, to loats of configurations and built tools
+Create React App was built by developers at Facebook to help save you from the time consuming setup amd configuration that building a react application normally requires.There acan be a lot of moving parts, from third party libraries, to lots of configurations and built tools

 When building web applicatios in React, you use two libraries:
 * React
 * React-dom

 #### Create a React Element
-At it's core, React is on;ly a library for creating and updating HTML elements in your UI,

-At its simplest, React is a library for creating and updating HTML elements.
-So to better understand how React creates UI, we're going to begin using the React API to create React elements, which are the smallest building blocks
+To better understand how React creates UI, we're going to begin using the React API to create React elements, which are the smallest building blocks

 `.createElement()` accepts three arguments that define the element you want to create:
 1. The type of element you want to create (string)